 They’re native to southern Europe, mainly Italy, Sardinia, and Corsica.
 These moss-looking plants are often regarded as environmental weed in Western Europe and California.
 If you’re looking for a plant to enhance the appeal of your home’s interior décor, Soleirolia soleirolii is a great option to choose.

-Read on to learn more about how to plant dwarf baby’s tears and take care of them properly.
+Read on to learn more about how to plant dwarf baby’s tears plant and take care of them properly.

-|Common Names:||Baby’s Tears, Corsican Carpet Plant, Irish Moss, Mind Your Own Business Plant|
+|Common Names||Baby’s Tears plant, Baby Tears, Corsican Carpet Plant, Irish Moss, Mind Your Own Business Plant|

-|Light:||Partial shade to bright indirect light|
+|Light||Partial shade to bright indirect light; avoid direct sun|

-Baby’s tears has small round leaves in lush green and yellow leaves on rather fleshy stems.
+Baby tears has small round leaves in lush green and yellow leaves on rather fleshy stems.
 They are low growing plants that give off a moss-like look.
 Belonging from the Urticaceae family, Soleirolia soleirolii grows vigorously and is likely to outgrow its container.
 It can be easily grown indoors near bright sunlight windows, patios or even in shady spots.

-Types of Baby’s Tear Plant
+Baby’s Tear Plant Look-Alikes

 Pilea or Pilea depressa is a native of Mexico and Brazil.
-It belongs to the Urticaceae family and looks largely similar to the original baby’s tears.
+It belongs to the Urticaceae family and looks largely similar to the original baby’s tears plant.
 Though both types are not closely related, they can be confused with each other.
 Pilea has leaves smaller than a fingernail and are round in shape.